Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Defenses

 Except for adversarial training for biomedical image classification, several academic works explore improving the intrinsic network robustness for medical segmentation \cite{ren2019brain_D11, li2019volumetric_D46, chen2022enhancing_D31, chen2020realistic_D14}.
 Generally, adversarial training can result in a clean accuracy drop \cite{zhang2019theoretically, XieY20, RadeM22}, which is unacceptable for various medical diagnosis applications.
 To mitigate this issue, Ma \textit{et al.} \cite{ma2020increasing_D5} proposed the Increasing Margin Adversarial (IMA) training method to adjust the upper bound of each adversarial perturbation during the training stage so that the intensity of the perturbation can be adaptively reduced.
 Similar to friendly adversarial training \cite{zhang2020attacks}, this work is inspired by the hypothesis that excessively strong adversarial examples might mislead the training process to cause a clean performance drop.
 The generated proper adversarial examples can effectively reduce the occurrence of overfitting decision boundary that impairs the standard performance of biomedical image applications.
 Chen \textit{et al.} \cite{chen2020realistic_D14} proposed a novel adversarial augmentation method for enhancing intrinsic network robustness via simulating underlying artifacts in clinical MR imaging.
 Specifically, the authors utilize the PGD method to search the specific control points to produce an adversarial bias field that can disrupt the intensity of original images by multiplication.
 Augmenting these physical adversarial examples into the training set can further promote robust feature learning for MR image segmentation, which is also effective in both low-data and cross-population settings.

-Aside from adversarial training for medical pattern recognition systems, several researchers spare no effort to improving the intrinsic robustness for medical reconstruction tasks \cite{cheng2020addressing_D18, raj2020improving_D61}.
+Aside from adversarial training for medical pattern recognition, several researchers spare no effort to improving the robustness for medical image reconstruction \cite{cheng2020addressing_D18, raj2020improving_D61}.
 Especially for limited angle tomography, Huang \textit{et al.} \cite{huang2018some_D21} investigated the vulnerability of U-Net \cite{ronneberger2015u} against the Poisson noise during the artifact reduction.
-The reconstruction network robustness can be further enhanced by adding projection-domain domain Poisson perturbation to training data.
+The reconstruction robustness can be further enhanced by adding projection-domain Poisson perturbation to training data.
 False-Negative Adversarial Feature (FNAF) \cite{cheng2020addressing_D18} is designed to simulate the worst-case perceptible small features in the clinical diagnosis setting, which disappear after MRI reconstruction.
 In the meantime, FNAF can also be embedded into the robust training process to improve MRI reconstruction for small and infrequent structures.
-Furthermore, Raj \textit{et al.} \cite{raj2020improving_D61} proposed a novel training strategy with theoretical analysis to improve the robustness of various image-level reconstruction tasks, including face reconstruction and CT reconstruction.
-Unlike previous adversary generation methods that resort to iterative optimization, an auxiliary generative network is utilized to produce adversarial examples during the robust training stage.
-The target image reconstruction network thus minimizes the reconstruction loss of adversary generation.
+Furthermore, Raj \textit{et al.} \cite{raj2020improving_D61} proposed a robust learning strategy with theoretical analysis to improve the robustness of various image-level reconstruction tasks, including face reconstruction and CT reconstruction.
+Unlike previous adversary generation methods that resort to iterative optimization, an auxiliary generative network is utilized to produce adversaries during the training stage.
+The image reconstruction model thus minimizes the target loss of adversary generation.